 - These links to the BirthRite Birthing Seat and the CUB (Comfortable Upright Birth) Seat

-We would like to extend our gratitude to our expert reviewers for their valuable feedback and critique of this article before publication: Li Thies-Lagergren, midwife, PhD, Adjunct Lecturer, Lund University; Shannon J. Voogt, MD, Board-Certified in Family Medicine; Hannah Ellis, HCHD, doula at Happy Helper Doula Services in Alabama; and Jesanna Cooper, MD, OBGYN at Simon-Williamson Clinic in Alabama.
+We would like to extend our gratitude to our expert reviewers for their valuable feedback and critique of the 2018 update of this article: Li Thies-Lagergren, midwife, PhD, Adjunct Lecturer, Lund University; Shannon J. Voogt, MD, Board-Certified in Family Medicine; Hannah Ellis, HCHD, doula at Happy Helper Doula Services in Alabama; and Jesanna Cooper, MD, OBGYN at Simon-Williamson Clinic in Alabama.
 We would also like to acknowledge Anna Bertone, MPH, for writing the updates in the 2018 version, which has since been replaced by the 2022 update.

 Join others who also want to help bring evidence-based care to their local community.

 Also, gain complimentary access to a printable library of our Signature Articles, 20+ hours of CE courses, a private community, and more.

 Buy EBB Inspirational T-shirts, Due Date Buttons & Birth Affirmation Cards